adingbatponder/risc-v_assembly_1/README.md

   <font color="#729FCF"><b>Distro:</b></font> Fedora release 33 (Rawhide)
 </pre>

-complier software: gcc (GCC) 10.3.1 20210422 (Red Hat 10.3.1-1)
+complier software: gcc (GCC) 10.3.1 20210422 (Red Hat 10.3.1-1).
 The GNU c compiler gcc was already installed in the operating system, which was provided by the manufacturer/supplier of SBC the on a flash drive.
-To compile, when in the directory of hello.s run the following at the command prompt:

-execution commands:
+Execution commands, with hello.s in the directory shown:

 <pre>[adingbatponder@fedora-starfive code]$ gcc hello.s -o hello
 [adingbatponder@fedora-starfive code]$ ./hello